-The committee meets the fourth Wednesday of every month at 7pm in the Borough Hall Auditorium.
+The committee meets on the third Wednesday of every month at 7 PM in the Borough Hall Auditorium.

 - Haddonfield Municipal Alliance recommended articles (Most frequently updated)